-The galleries at the School of Visual Arts comprise both professional and student-run exhibition spaces that serve to complement and augment the educational experience.
-The Sherman and 808 Galleries present professionally organized exhibitions by contemporary artists in all disciplines.
+The galleries at the College of Fine Arts comprise both professional and student-run exhibition spaces that complement and augment the educational experience.
+The BU Art Galleries—the 808 Gallery and the Stone Gallery—presents professionally organized exhibitions by contemporary artists in all disciplines.
 The Commonwealth Gallery and Gallery 5 are dedicated to rotating exhibitions organized by graduate and undergraduate students.
-The Boston University Art Gallery (BUAG) at the Stone Gallery presents four to five exhibitions annually.
-Exhibitions are curated internally, often incorporating the rich talent and resources found on campus and in the Boston area, or are borrowed from other institutions.

 Each semester, the School of Visual Arts’ Contemporary Perspectives Lecture Series presents a series of lectures by various professional artists, including renowned painters, sculptors, printmakers, graphic designers, art educators, and art critics.
-Undergraduate and graduate students benefit from exposure to the lecturers’ work, engaging with them in dialogue about the art-making process, as well as benefiting from individual studio visits and critiques.
+Undergraduate and graduate students benefit from exposure to the lecturers’ work, engaging with them in dialogues about the art-making process, as well as benefiting from individual studio visits and critiques.
 Visiting artist lectures are free and open to the public.
-Please see www.bu.edu/cfa/visual-arts/visiting/lectures for upcoming lectures.

 - Spacious individual studios for upper-level and graduate students.

 - A 5,000-square-foot printmaking facility, including five studios with dedicated space and equipment for etching, lithography letterpress, screenprinting, and bookmaking, and a digital print facility with 12 work stations, five large-format printers and scanner, and a 22″ Wacom Cintiq Touch Screen.

 - Graduate students also have access to their own private woodshop and printmaking studio.

 - A welding studio.